 Acne is one of the most commonly experienced skin conditions among people.
 Even after the blemishes have diminished, many people are left with side effects like scarring and discolouration.
 While uneven skin texture and pigmentation changes may lessen with time, many people are unhappy with the long-lasting changes caused by acne that may ultimately distract from their appearance.

 At Afterglow Physician Directed Medical Aesthetics, Dr. Shehla Ebrahim works closely with patients to determine the best course of treatment for their unique needs.
-We encourage anyone suffering from acne concerns to contact us to set up their complimentary consultation, where they can learn about the many treatment options available to help them achieve the beautiful, glowing skin they desire.
+We encourage anyone suffering from acne concerns to contact us to set up their consultation, where they can learn about the many treatment options available to help them achieve the beautiful, glowing skin they desire.

 What Afterglow Can Do for Your Acne